Janisroz/PP5/README.md

 - Heroku Deployment Steps:

     - Sign up or log in to Heroku.
     - Create a new app from the Heroku Dashboard.
     - Give the app a unique name and select a suitable region.
-    - Navigate to the deploy tab and then to the resources tab.
+    - Navigate to the settings tab.
-    - Add the Heroku Postgres database to the app.
+    - Add the elephent SQL DATABASE_URL to the config vars.
     - Copy the DATABASE_URL from config vars for Django configuration.
     - Create an env.py file in the Django app repository and set environment variables for DATABASE_URL and SECRET_KEY.
     - Add the secret key and other environment variables to Heroku Config Vars.